Sexual Perversity in Chicago

 Danny: And all this time she was 19?

 Bernie: Nineteen, 20.
-So clown we sit and get to talking.
+So down we sit and get to talking.
 This, that, blah, blah, blah, and, "Come up to my room and I'll pay you back for the cigarettes."

 Danny: No.